Installation guide¶

 which gfortran

-Alternatively, you can also install GCC with MacPorts.
+Alternatively, you can also install gcc with MacPorts.
 The installation is then a bit different:

 sudo port selfupdate

-sudo upgrade outdated
+sudo port upgrade outdated

 port search --name --line --glob 'gcc*'

-sudo port install gcc9
+sudo port install gcc12

-sudo port select --set gcc mp-gcc9
+sudo port select --set gcc mp-gcc12

 which gfortran

-which returns something like /opt/local/bin/gfortran
+returns its location, something like /opt/local/bin/gfortran.

-Installation and Configuration Procedure¶
+Installation and configure procedure

 Download from github, unzip and move the DYNAMITE code to the directory in which you want to install it.
 Make sure that your system fulfills the Software requirements listed above (in particular the Fortran compiler).